-Although you may save money upfront by not hiring a photographer, we can guarantee you will lose money in the long run with inadequate product photography.
+Although choosing not to hire a photographer may save money at first, we can guarantee that inadequate product photography for eCommerce sites cause more money to be lost in the long run.
 No matter what you sell, hire a professional if you're trying to make a business by selling these products online.

 Professional photos add credibility to your brand and relay to shoppers that your brand is a serious and legitimate business.
 Not to mention, beautiful photos that are well-lit and full of detail and texture evoke a positive emotional response from shoppers, which is always a great thing.

 2. Shoot Only The Product

 When photographing products that you're trying to sell, it's critical that you shoot only the product.
 Don't dress up the photo with a fancy backdrop or flowers - this isn't the time to get artistic.

 Consumers arrive on your site to view and purchase your products, so stay focused on showcasing just the items you intend to sell to see an increase in conversions.

 Remember, you're trying to convey key information about the product to your website visitors.
 Consider the size, shape and color of the products you're shooting.
 There is one caveat to this, however.

 If the item is very small or difficult to determine its size based on a standalone photo, it may be helpful to show the product in perspective so that visitors can get an idea of its true size before purchasing.

 In the images below, this Kate Spade handbag is shown on a model to help shoppers envision its size.